xalaida/laravel-position/README.md

 It is much easier to manually add the scope in all places where you need it.

-However, if you want to enable auto-ordering, you can override the `alwaysOrderByPosition` method in your model like this:
+However, if you want to enable auto-ordering for all query operations, you can override the `alwaysOrderByPosition` method in your model like this:

 ```php
 public function alwaysOrderByPosition(): bool